ubicomplab/rPPG-Toolbox/README.md

 # :page_with_curl: Using Custom Data Splits and Custom File Lists

-Best model evaluation practices in rPPG deep learning involve training and validating a model on one dataset and then evaluating (testing) the performance on additional datasets (Eg. training on PURE and testing on UBFC).
-However in cases where users would like to define their own data splits (Eg. for intra-dataset cross validation), the following steps can be used to achieve this.
+Best practice for rPPG model evaluation involves training and validating a model on one dataset and then evaluating (testing) the performance on additional datasets (Eg. training on PURE and testing on UBFC).
+Data splits used for training, validation, and testing are saved as .csv filelists with the default path set as `CACHED_PATH/DataFileLists`.
+In cases where users would like to define their own data splits (Eg. for intra-dataset cross validation), the following steps can be used to achieve this.

-Data splits used for training, validation, and testing are saved as .csv
+* STEP 1: Collect all file paths for the desired input files for the data split (An example file path would be of format `CACHED_PATH/PREPROCESSED_DATASET/*input*.npy`, eg. `405_input9.npy`).
+Ensure the corresponding `*label*.npy` file exists in the same directory as the input file.

+* STEP 2: Add all file paths to a .csv with column name `input_files`.
+We suggest creating a pandas dataframe and then saving this out to the csv.
+This .csv file is the file list for your custom data split.

+* STEP 3: In the desired config file, enter the file path of the .csv file list with key word `FILE_LIST_PATH` in the `DATA` field of the desired split.
+The data loader will load input and label files specified in this file path.

 # :scroll: Citation
 If you find our [paper](https://arxiv.org/abs/2210.00716) or this toolbox useful for your research, please cite our work.